ultrix3x/JResourceLoader/README.md

-JScriptLoader
+JResourceLoader
 =============

-A simple script loader in javascript with the ability to store the script in localStorage
+A simple resource loader in javascript with the ability to store the script in localStorage